Legislative violence

-Legislative violence broadly refers to any violent clashes between members of a legislature, often physically, inside the legislature and triggered by divisive issues and tight votes.
-Such clashes have occurred in many countries across time, and notable incidents still regularly occur.
+Legislative violence is violence between members of a legislature, often physically, inside the legislature and triggered by divisive issues and tight votes.
+Such clashes have occurred in many countries, and notable incidents still happen.

+Overview

 Although the sight of brawling politicians is incongruous with a legislature's stately image, its occupants, like in any other workplace, are still prone to stress and anger.
-The confrontational nature of politics, regardless of their location, and the high stakes involved often add to the simmering tensions.
+The contentious nature of politics, regardless of their location, and the high stakes involved often add to the simmering tensions.